JetBrains/teamcity-documentation/topics/integrating-teamcity-with-container-managers.md

 * A TeamCity agent tracks Docker images tagged or pulled during the builds (the list of images is stored in the `buildAgent/system/docker-used-images.dat` file).
 * During clean-up / freeing disk space, the TeamCity agent tries to remove these images if they have not been used within 3 days (or 1 or 0 days, on subsequent attempts to free the disk space).

-Besides, TeamCity cleans local Docker Caches using the `docker system prune --volumes` command.
-Works for Docker v.17.06.1 or later.
+Besides, TeamCity cleans local сaches using the `docker/podman system prune --volumes` command.
+For Docker installations, this clean-up works for v.17.06.1 or later.

 ## Service Message to Report Pushed Image